 Teaching methods and exams

 After a few introductory lectures to introduce you to EU-level project management, you will join a tutorial group with the assignment to write a project proposal.
-The draft version will be evaluated by CML tutors (acting as the EU’s evaluation committee) as well as by your fellow students.
+The draft version will be evaluated by a course lecturer (acting as the EU’s evaluation committee) as well as by your fellow students.
 You will be asked to write a rebuttal in response to this evaluation and to present your final proposal.
-The final mark for this course will be the average of the marks awarded to the project proposal and rebuttal, rounded off on the basis of the final presentation and your active contributions to the group.
+The final mark for this course will be an average of the marks awarded to the project proposal, evaluation and rebuttal, rounded off on the basis of the final presentation and your active contributions to the group.